thomasdondorf/puppeteer-cluster/CONTRIBUTING.md

 1. `npm version [patch|minor|major]`
 2. `git push --follow-tags`

 After 2-30min, a new version should be published on npm.
-To check which files are being published, check [unpkg.com](https://unpkg.com/puppeteer-cluster/).
+To check which files are being published, check Travis log or [unpkg.com](https://unpkg.com/puppeteer-cluster/).